MicrosoftDocs/msteams-docs/msteams-platform/get-started/deploy-blazor-app.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/blazor-vs2019-publish7.png" alt-text="Publish your app to app service":::

    Visual Studio 2019 deploys the app to your Azure App Service, and the web app loads in your browser.
-Add `/tab` to the end of the URL to see your page.
+1. Add `/tab` to the end of the URL to see your page.

-   The project properties **Publish** pane shows the site URL and other details.
+   The project properties in the **Publish** pane of Visual Studio shows the site URL and other details.
 Make a note of the site URL.

 ## Create an environment for your app